What Is Narcissistic Love Bombing?

 RECOVERING FROM NARCISSISTIC LOVE BOMBING

 Love bombing can harm your self-esteem and sense of self-worth.
-You may have feelings of shame and self-doubt.
+You may have feelings of shame and self-doubt for not seeing the red flag waving.
 It’s not uncommon to feel overwhelmed and confused, wondering how you became so dependent on a person you hardly knew.
 Be understanding and kind to yourself.

 Love bombing is a form of emotional abuse that can lead to feelings of despair, anxiety, depression, and guilt.
-Look for support from non-judgmental, understanding friends or family members.
+If you’ve been love bombed, look for support from non-judgmental, understanding friends and family members with whom you can share your own feelings about the emotional abuse you have gone through.

 If you’re having trouble getting over post-love bombing symptoms, consider psychotherapy with a qualified mental health professional.
-Immediately seek help if you have experienced physical abuse.
-You can call the domestic abuse hotline: 800-799-7233.
+Immediately seek help if you have experienced physical abuse or even threats of it.
+You can call the National Domestic Violence Hotline: 800-799-7233.

-If you recognize love bombing in yourself, working with a mental health professional can help address narcissism or other underlying issues driving your behavior.
+If you recognize love bombing in yourself, working with a mental health professional can help address narcissistic traits or other underlying issues driving your behavior in relationships.

 Contact Us